dask/distributed/docs/source/limitations.rst

 --------

 As a distributed computing framework, Dask enables the remote execution of arbitrary code.
-You should only host dask workers within networks that you trust.
+You should only host Dask workers within networks that you trust.
 This is standard among distributed computing frameworks, but is worth repeating.